Best Stand

 is likely equivalent quality and cost construction

 local surf, kayak, or outdoor shop.
+Sometimes this difference is $400-$500, but it's not that uncommon for over a $1000 delta on exotic boards.
 Before you can

 separate out construction quality factors and costs,